-- Maple syrup – you can replace this with any unrefined liquid sweetener like agave syrup (the bar will taste sweeteer!), coconut nectar, sugar-free monk fruit syrup (the texture will be dryer) or brown rice syrup to decrease GI
+- Maple syrup – you can replace this with any unrefined liquid sweetener like agave syrup (the bar will taste sweeter!), coconut nectar, sugar-free monk fruit syrup (the texture will be dryer), or brown rice syrup to decrease GI.

-- Coconut flour – it is delicious grain free, gluten free, keto friendly, perfect for raw baking.
-It is also high in fiber and perfect to stabilize blood sugar level and create healthy dessert.
+- Coconut flour – it is a delicious grain-free, gluten-free, keto-friendly, perfect for raw baking.
+It is also high in fiber and perfect to stabilize blood sugar levels and create a healthy dessert.
 While all-purpose white wheat flour shouldn’t be eaten raw, it is safe to eat raw coconut flour.
-If you don’t like the coconut flour I recommend using fine oat flour in the recipe, see the variation of ratio in the recipe notes.
+If you don’t like coconut flour, I recommend using fine oat flour in the recipe.
+See the variation of ratio in the recipe notes.

-- Dark chocolate – most 70% cocoa chocolate are vegan friendly.
-The darker, the less sugar it will have so choose what you prefer
+- Dark chocolate – most 70% cocoa chocolate is vegan-friendly.
+The darker, the less sugar it will have, so choose what you prefer.

-No-bake recipes in general must be stored in a cool place, fridge or freezer, in an airtight box.
-You can keep these bars for up to 1 week in the fridge or freeze them for a few months.
-Simply defrost the bars 2 hours before eating, at room temperature.
+No-bake recipes, in general, must be stored in a cool place, fridge or freezer, in an airtight box.
+You can keep these bars up to 1 week in the fridge or freeze them for a few months.
+Defrost the bars 2 hours before eating, at room temperature.

 More no-bake vegan dessert recipes

-No-bake vegan desserts are the easiest to indulge on a treat that is nourishing and delicious.
-I recommend you also try:
+No-bake vegan desserts are the easiest to indulge in a treat that is nourishing and delicious.
+I recommend trying:

-- No-bake peanut butter pie – a silky-smooth peanut butter pie with chocolate shortbread crust
+- No-bake peanut butter pie – a silky-smooth peanut butter pie with a chocolate shortbread crust.

 Your friend, Carine

-- Cover a rectangle baking dish 9 inches x 5 inches, with parchment paper.
+- Cover a 9-inch x 5-inch rectangle baking dish with parchment paper.
 Set aside.

-- In a medium size mixing bowl, stir peanut butter and maple syrup until evenly combined and smooth.
+- In a medium-sized mixing bowl, stir peanut butter and maple syrup until evenly combined and smooth.

 - Evenly press the peanut butter dough ball all over the prepared pan.
 You want to fully cover the pan in an even layer of peanut butter dough.
-Smooth the top of layer using the back of a spoon.
+Smoothen the top of the layer using the back of a spoon.

 - In a small mixing bowl, add the pieces of 70% vegan dark chocolate with melted coconut oil and peanut butter.

-- Melt under bain-marie or in the microwave by 30 seconds burst, stirring between to prevent the chocolate from burning.
-It is ready when all the chocolate is melted and the mixture is shiny and smooth.
+- Melt under bain-marie or in the microwave by 30-second bursts, stirring between to prevent the chocolate from burning.
+It is ready when all the chocolate is melted, and the mixture is shiny and smooth.